starknet-edu/counter-workshop/README.md

 ### Goal

-Modify the constructor function to utilize the `initializer()` function from the `Ownable` component for initializing the owner.
+Modify the constructor function to utilize the `initializer()` function within the `Ownable` component. for initializing the owner.

+### Requirements

+- The input variable of the constructor function should be named `initial_owner`

 ### Verification